-Colds are common at this time of year and unfortunately they can sometimes lead to sinus trouble.
+Colds are common during the winter months and unfortunately they can sometimes lead to sinus trouble.
 If you’re feeling increasingly congested and experiencing pain in the forehead, you may have sinusitis.
 Here’s what you need to know about the condition.

 What is Sinusitis?